Ocean liner vs cruise ship, are the two vessels in competition? Not quite.

 Modern cruise ships

-But it's the design of these ships, not the size, that marks their difference from their ocean liner predecessors.
+Between 1987 and 2024, the maximum cruise ship size has increased from 73,000 gross tons to 248,663 gross tons, but it's the design of these ships, not the size, that marks their difference from their ocean liner predecessors.

-Today's cruise ships are famous for their boxy appearance and more recently, their often uncanny resemblance to hotels.
 All of this is because the objective of their construction has changed.
 Namely, cruise lines need ships to offer the most and highest quality amenities to the maximum number of people at the lowest cost.

-The newest cruise ships today have short bios, low free board and towering superstructures that seem to just stop.
+The newest cruise ships today have short bios, low freeboard and towering superstructures that seem to just stop.
 These design choices create a lot of space for these accommodations.

 At the same time, though, it means that today's purpose built cruise ships don't fare well in harsh weather.
 While ocean liners once powered through some of the most extreme weather the ocean can deliver, cruise ships handle weather differently.
 Cruise ships can avoid bad weather by canceling or changing ports of call or going around weather systems, which is common during the Atlantic hurricane season.